adombeck/python-sgx/README.md

         sudo ./uninstall.sh

-## Run tests
+## Test sealing

     python3-sgx tests/test_seal.py seal
     python3-sgx tests/test_seal.py unseal

-Note: You have to be in the repositories base directory to be able to run the tests.
+Note: You have to be in the repository's base directory to be able to run the tests.

 ## Test remote attestation
-Note: You need to install the [python-sgx-attester](https://github.com/adombeck/python-sgx-attester) to connect to the remote attestation manager

-1. Run the untrusted remote attestation manager:

-        untrusted-ra-manager

-2. Run the trusted remote attestation manager:

-        trusted-ra-manager

-3. Connect to the `trusted-ra-manager` with the `sgx-attester`

-        sgx-attester -c 127.0.0.1 6789

-## Notes
-In order to use the remote attestation, you have to acquire a copy of the attester's public key through a trusted channel and store it in `/etc/python-sgx/attester_public.key`.
-The `Python SGX Attester` package contains a script `generate_key_pair.py` which creates the key in the required format.
+Note: You need to install the [challenger package](https://github.com/adombeck/sgx-ra-challenger) on the challenging machine and store a copy of the challenger's public key in `/etc/python-sgx/challenger_public.key`.
+The [SGX Remote Attestation Challenger package](https://github.com/adombeck/sgx-ra-challenger) contains a script `generate_key_pair.py` which creates a key in the required format.

+1. Run the Quoting Manager (handles communication with the Quoting Enclave):

+        quoting-manager

+2. Run the Remote Attestation Manager (handles communication with the challenger):

+        sgx-ra-manager

+3. Use the [SGX Remote Attestation Challenger](https://github.com/adombeck/sgx-ra-challenger) to connect to the Remote Attestation Manager:

+        sgx-ra-challenger -c 127.0.0.1 6789